VinGarcia/kapi/README.md

 # HTTPParser Adapter

-This library was created to make it easier and less verbose the parsing of request arguments when using the fasthttp framework.
+This library was created to make it easier the parsing of request arguments when using the fasthttp framework.

+The behavior is simillar to how `json.Unmarshal` works, you give it a struct with tags that will be used to inform the parser from where to extract each attribute.

+So when each request is received the request is parsed and validated into more abstract and useful data types that are ready to be used.

 A simple usage example is as follows: